santumerino/santumerino.github.io/_drafts/2022-10-15-YARG-postmortem.md

 1. I’d set a deadline for myself.
 Sometime in mid-late 2022, actual release date TBD. _This one I actually kept!_

 Now that I had these totally unbreakable rules in place, it was time to actually make the dang game!
 How hard could _that_ be?

+# ACTUALLY MAKING THE DANG GAME
+## The story

+First things first, the original story had to go.
+I thought it would be fun to, instead of playing the whole "evil AI" trope straight, to play around with it.

+## The name

+I kept the name "Yet Another Rage Game" and I regret it to this day.